 A few words about myself: my name is Dirk Krueger.
 I am German and received my undergraduate degree and Masters degree in economics from the University of Bielefeld, Germany.
 In 1995 I came to the US for graduate studies in economics at the University of Minnesota.
 I received my Ph.D. in economics in August 1999.
 Then I accepted a position as Assistant Professor in the Economics Department at Stanford University in September 1999 which I held until August 2003.
-After spending the academic year 2003-04 as Assistant Professor at the Economics Department of the University of Pennsylvania I went back to Frankfurt, Germany for 2 years, before returning back to UPenn in 2006 as Associate Professor of Economics.
-Since 2008 I have been a Full Professor here at Penn.
-I served as the Department's chair from 2014 to 2016.
-My own research focuses on the macroeconomic implications of fiscal policy, in particular taxation, social security and health care.
+After spending the academic year 2003-04 as Assistant Professor at the Economics Department of the University of Pennsylvania I went back to Frankfurt, Germany for 2 years, before returning back to UPenn in 2006 as a tenured Associate Professor of Economics.
+Since 2008 I have been a Full Professor here at Penn, and in 2018 I was appointed Walter H. and Leonore C. Annenberg Professor in the Social Sciences.
+I served as the Department's chair from 2014 to 2016, and I am currently a managing editor of the Review of Economic Studies, one of the 5 leading general interest journals in economics.
+My own research focuses on the macroeconomic implications of fiscal policy, in particular taxation, social security and health care, as well as the consequences of these policies on economic inequality.

 Your success in this class is important to me.
 Therefore I want to be available for your questions as much as possible.
 You can always ask questions in or after class.
-In addition I will hold regular office hours at the times listed above in my office 511, McNeil Economics Building.
+In addition I will hold regular office hours at the times listed above in my office 520, in the shiny new PCPE Building.
 I am also available for office hours by appointment.
 You can also reach me via phone at (215) 573-1424 or via email at dkrueger@econ.upenn.edu.
 I usually answer questions via email by the end of the day, but typically not earlier than that.

-Furthermore you will have access to three excellent TA's, Edvard Bakhitov, Hanbaek Lee and Jianhong Xin.
-Their own research focuses on macroeconomics as well, and you will find them of highest importance for your success in this class.
+Furthermore you will have access to three excellent TA's, Dick Oosthuizen, Qi Pan and Seung-Ryong Shin.
+You will find them of highest importance for your success in this class.
 They will hold recitation sessions that will review class material as well as solve practice problems, and occasionally discuss new topics that complement the course material.